martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 ```

 :::tip
-You can always locate the usage example for any for any module version in the Tharsis UI by clicking on the `How to Use` tab in the module version details page.
+You can always locate the usage example for any module version in the Tharsis UI by clicking on the `How to Use` tab in the module version details page.
 :::

 ### What attestation specification does Tharsis support?